coraallensavietta/coraallensavietta.github.io/README.md

 Data Scientist and Statistics PhD Candidate with 8 years of statistics experience and 2 years of software development experience.
 # Current Data Science Projects
-**University of Wisconsin Department of Statistics** In her dissertation work with Professor Cécile Ané at the <a href="https://stat.wisc.edu/staff/allen-savietta-cora" target="_blank">University of Wisconsin</a>, Cora is developing software to uncover ancient evolutionary history using modern DNA.
+**University of Wisconsin Department of Statistics** In her dissertation work with Professor Cécile Ané, Cora is developing software to uncover ancient evolutionary history from modern DNA.
 Her open-source phylogenetic network estimation software, PhyLiNC, is available as part of the Julia package <a href="https://github.com/crsl4/PhyloNetworks.jl" target="_blank">PhyloNetworks.jl.</a>

 **University of Wisconsin Department of Medicine**
 Lead analyst for a study of UW’s MD/PhD training program.
-Used a variety of multivariate generalized linear mixed effects models and creative visualizations to answer a diverse set of applied questions.
+Used a variety of multivariate generalized linear mixed effects models and creative visualizations to deliver actionable, data-driven insights.
 Paper now available at *Journal of Women's Health*: <a href="https://www.liebertpub.com/doi/abs/10.1089/jwh.2019.8094" target="_blank">Gender Can Influence Student Experiences in MD–PhD Training</a>

 **University of Wisconsin Department of Epidemiology**
 Lead analyst for a spatial analysis of breast cancer incidence and survival using generalized additive models, multiple imputation, and variable width smoothing techniques.

 # Peer-Reviewed Publications
 **Allen-Savietta C**, Ané C. Phylogenetic Network Structure Identifiability from Concatenated Genetic Sequences.
-In preparation to submit in December 2020.
+In preparation to submit December 2020.

 Heffron AS, Braun KM, **Allen-Savietta C**, Filut A, Hanewall C, Huttenlocher A, Handelsman J, and Carnes M. <a href="https://www.liebertpub.com/doi/abs/10.1089/jwh.2019.8094" target="_blank">Gender Can Influence Student Experiences in MD–PhD Training.</a> Journal of Women's Health